mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

   - Listen in on other ppl
   - Learn more
   - QUestions will pop up, get used to netwokring
+  - Often time more students than engineers, can go one on one, or group on one engineer

 # What's Next

 This is a multi-part post, here are the other parts: